AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 In general, objects are created, held in variables, passed around among routines, and sent messages in the style above.
 When necessary, an object can be assigned a global name when it is created which can be used for sending messages to the object.

-An object’s methods are determined by the class to which it belongs.
+An object's methods are determined by the class to which it belongs.
 A class is determined by three things:
 * A local state-schema which describes the structure of part of the state of any object belonging to the class;